 Recruitment

-Build and manage your full recruitment pipeline from initial application through to hire.
+Build and manage your recruitment pipeline from initial application through to hiring decision.
 Track job seekers, manage CVs, coordinate interviews, and move candidates through structured hiring stages - all within Belvak.

 Managing Job Seekers

 Job seekers are the core records in your recruitment workflow.
-Each seeker represents a candidate who has applied for or been sourced for a position at your company.
-Belvak provides a structured, multi-step form to capture all relevant candidate information from the start.
+Each seeker represents a candidate you want to evaluate for a position at your company.
+Belvak provides a structured, multi-step form to capture candidate details from the start.

 Creating Seeker Records

-To add a new job seeker, navigate to the Recruitment section and click the Add button.
+To add a new job seeker, go to Team > Seekers and click Add Seekers.
+If Seekers is not visible, ask an administrator to check your account access.
 The multi-step form walks you through entering candidate details in logical stages:

 1. Step 1 - Personal Info: Enter the candidate's first name, last name, date of birth, and upload a profile image.
 The image is shown as the hero photo in the seeker drawer.